empathicqubit/vscode-cc65-debugger/README.md

 - **cc65vice.preferX64OverX64sc**: Set to true to use x64, which is not recommended.
 - **cc65vice.disableMetrics**: This disables metric reporting, which tracks when the extension is activated or a debug session is requested or fails.
-- **cc65vice.runAhead**: When hitting a breakpoint, step ahead by one frame so that any screen updates that may have been made become visible immediately.

 You may have some problems with `autostart-warp` working correctly.
 The way VICE detects this may be to blame.
 To turn it off, just add `+warp` and